rahulsahay19/Docs/aspnet/getting-started/installing-on-linux.rst

 Install using prebuild binaries
 -------------------------------

-Prebuild binaries for ASP.NET 5 are available (`.tar.gz <https://go.microsoft.com/fwlink/?LinkId=703941>`__) and can be installed as appropriate based on your system configuration.
+Prebuild binaries for ASP.NET Core 1.0 are available (`.tar.gz <https://go.microsoft.com/fwlink/?LinkId=703941>`__) and can be installed as appropriate based on your system configuration.

-Alternatively you can use the .NET Version Manager (DNVM) to install ASP.NET 5 as described below.
+Alternatively you can use the .NET Version Manager (DNVM) to install ASP.NET Core 1.0 as described below.

 For either method of installation you will need to install the prerequisites for your specific distribution as described in the following sections.